ssoto83/My-Baby-Portfolio---Chall.-2/README.md

 # My-Portfolio.Chall2
-On this challenge I created my own portfolios for potential employers / User to review based on the requirements below:
+On this challenge I created my own portfolio for potential employers / User to review based on the requirements below:

 The User Story: